ENQT-GmbH/remoc/remoc/README.md

   * `robj` enables remote object utilities provided by the `robj` module.
   * `rtc` enables remote trait calling provided by the `rtc` module.

+The meta-feature `full` enables all features from above but no codecs.

 The following features enable data formats for transmission:

   * `codec-bincode` provides the Bincode format.